Tree @rel_1_0_2014_0818 (Download .tar.gz)

 (sometimes painfully straightforward) manner (except for, arguably,

-its own implementation of maps (environments) in Map.hs
+its own implementation of maps (environments) in Map.hs, instead of

 explicit.
 The code is also released under a BSD-style license.
 So, even